bitwarden/help/_articles/miscellaneous/website-icons.md

 ## Disabling website icons

-We understand that certain privacy-minded users may not want to use the website icons feature.
+We understand that certain privacy-minded users may not want to use the "website icons" feature.
 We provide the option to disable website icons on all bitwarden client applications:

 - **Web vault:** Settings &rarr; Web Vault Options &rarr; Disable Website Icons
 - **Browser extension:** Settings &rarr; Features &rarr; Disable Website Icons